Speech on Gandhi Jayanti, Gandhi Jayanti Speech, Why is Gandhi Jayanti celebrated?

 Gandhiji’s use of this non-violence brought him world fame and proved that even the biggest war can be won without weapons.
 The war can be won only by killing and weapons.

-Gandhiji was very attached to the word Ram and he was always engaged in devotion to Ram, after which Gandhiji came to be known as Mahatma Gandhi, he studied great books like Bhagavad Gita, Buddhacharita and Bible and it came to the conclusion.
-That truth and renunciation is the ultimate religion in the world, even today we remember these thoughts of Gandhiji and follow them and wish for success in life.
+Gandhiji was very attached to the word Ram and he was always engaged in devotion to Ram, after which Gandhiji came to be known as Mahatma Gandhi, he studied great books like Bhagavad Gita, Buddhacharita and the Bible and came to the conclusion.
+Truth and renunciation is the ultimate religion in the world, even today we remember these thoughts of Gandhiji and follow them and wish for success in life.

 With this, I would like to end my speech, Raghupati Raghav Raja Ram.